Vitis vinifera: Cultivation

 Use of grapes is known to date back to Neolithic times, following the discovery in 1996 of 7,000-year-old wine storage jars in present-day northern Iran.
 Further evidence shows the Mesopotamians and Ancient Egyptians had vine plantations and winemaking skills.
 Greek philosophers praised the healing powers of grapes both whole and in the form of wine.
 Vitis vinifera cultivation and winemaking in China began during the Han dynasty in the 2nd century with the importation of the species from Ta-Yuan (Syr Darya river valley, Uzbekistan).
 However, wild vine "mountain grapes" like Vitis thunbergii were being used for wine making before that time.
 In traditional medicine of India Vitis vinifera is used in prescriptions for cough, respiratory tract catarrh, subacute cases of enlarged liver and spleen, as well as in alcohol-based tonics (Aasavs).

 In the Mediterranean Basin, leaves and young stems are traditionally used to feed sheep and goats after grapevine pruning.

 Using the sap of grapevines, European folk healers sought to cure skin and eye diseases.
 Other historical uses include the leaves being used to stop bleeding, pain and inflammation of hemorrhoids.
 Unripe grapes were used for treating sore throats, and raisins were given as treatments for consumption (tuberculosis), constipation and thirst.
 Ripe grapes were used for the treatment of cancer, cholera, smallpox, nausea, skin and eye infections as well as kidney and liver diseases.

 Seedless grape varieties were developed to appeal to consumers, but researchers are now discovering that many of the healthful properties of grapes may actually come from the seeds themselves, thanks to their enriched phytochemical content.

 Grapevine leaves are filled with minced meat (such as lamb, pork or beef), rice and onions in the making of Balkan traditional dolma.

-A popular cultivar in Australia, Vitis 'Ornamental Grape', derived from Vitis vinifera x Vitis rupestris, is used in gardens for its impressive foliage that turn brilliant red, scarlet, purple and/or orange in autumn.
+A popular cultivar in Australia, Vitis 'Ornamental Grape', derived from Vitis vinifera × rupestris, is used in gardens for its impressive foliage that turn brilliant red, scarlet, purple and/or orange in autumn.
 Originally bred in France, it thrives in a range of climates from hot and dry, to cool moist and subtropical, with different soil types benefitting the plant.